meteor/meteor/content/collections.md

 console.log(todo);
 ```

-The way that you move data from the server (and MongoDB-backed) collection into the client (in-memory) collection is the subject of the "data loading" article.
+The way that you move data from the server (and MongoDB-backed) collection into the client (in-memory) collection is the subject of the [data loading article](data-loading.md).
 But, generally speaking, you use a *subscription* to a *publication* to push data from the server to the client.
 Usually, you can assume that the client contains an up-to-date copy of some subset of the full MongoDB collection.

-To write data back to the server, you use a *method*, the subject of the "methods and forms" article.
+To write data back to the server, you use a *method*, the subject of the [methods article](methods.html).

 <h3 id="local-collections">Local collections</h3>